shahidahmammed/Final-Year-Project/README.md

 2. On the loaded webpage, user will be able to upload or record audio and click on "Submit" to the system.

-3. Users can select the type of chart they want to display and clicking on "Submit".
+3. Users can select the type of chart they want and it will be displayed after clicking on "Submit".

-4. Users can select the number of emotions they want to reocgnize from audio and clicking on "Submit".
+4. Users can select the number of emotions they want to reocgnize from audio and it will be used after clicking on "Submit".

 5. To load a new audio, click on "Clear", then repeat step 2.